apognu/motiva/README.md

 $ cargo test
 ```

-Note that this will run a pretty lengty test by default (scoring the cartesian product of 50x50 entities against each other) and compare it against nomenklatura.
-You can skip this test by running `cargo test -- --skip extensive`.
+One quite lengthy test is ignored by default (scoring the cartesian product of 50x50 entities against each other) and compare it against nomenklatura.
+You can still run this test by running `cargo test -- --include-ignored`.

 ### Contributing